 Skills and Qualifications.
-Our board considered Ms. Golden's experience as an executive of a publicly-traded company, her experience with commercial leasing, and her knowledge of corporate governance of publicly-traded companies in determining that she should be a member of our board.
+Our board considered Ms. Edwards's business and leadership experience as an executive of a publicly-traded company, her experience with both public and private sectors, and her knowledge of operational strategy in determining that she should be a member of our board.